-When she arrived back in Rangoon (Yangon) in 1988 - to look after her critically ill mother - Myanmar was in the midst of major political upheaval.
+When she arrived back in Yangon in 1988 - to look after her critically ill mother - Myanmar was in the midst of major political upheaval.

 Thousands of students, office workers and monks took to the streets demanding democratic reform.

-"I could not as my father's daughter remain indifferent to all that was going on," she said in a speech in Rangoon on 26 August 1988, and was propelled into leading the revolt against the then-dictator, General Ne Win.
+"I could not as my father's daughter remain indifferent to all that was going on," she said in a speech in Yangon on 26 August 1988.
+She went on to lead the revolt against the then-dictator, General Ne Win.

 Inspired by the non-violent campaigns of US civil rights leader Martin Luther King and India's Mahatma Gandhi, she organised rallies and travelled around the country, calling for peaceful democratic reform and free elections.

-But the demonstrations were brutally suppressed by the army, who seized power in a coup on 18 September 1988.
+But the demonstrations were brutally suppressed by the army, which seized power in a coup on 18 September 1988.
 Ms Suu Kyi was placed under house arrest the following year.

-The military government called national elections in May 1990 which Aung San Suu Kyi's NLD convincingly won - however, the junta refused to hand over control.
+The military government called national elections in May 1990, which Ms Suu Kyi's NLD convincingly won - but the junta refused to hand over control.

-Ms Suu Kyi remained under house arrest in Rangoon for six years, until she was released in July 1995.
+Ms Suu Kyi remained under house arrest in Yangon for six years, until she was released in July 1995.